ray-project/ray/doc/source/advanced.rst

 The ``runtime_env`` is a Python dictionary including one or more of the following arguments:

 - ``working_dir`` (Path): Specifies the working directory for your job.
-This must be an existing local directory.
+This must be an existing local directory with total size at most 100 MiB.
   It will be cached on the cluster, so the next time you connect with Ray Client you will be able to skip uploading the directory contents.
-  Furthermore, if you locally make a small change to your directory, the next time you connect only the updated part will be uploaded.
-  All Ray workers for your job will be started in their node's copy of this working directory.
+  All Ray workers for your job will be started in their local node's copy of this working directory.

   - Examples